jamie-mh/AuthenticatorPro/CONTRIBUTING.md

 * Update AuthenticatorPro.Droid.Shared/Source/Data/IconResolver.cs by adding the icon into the Service dictionary in alphabetical order.
 If the icon is barely visible on a dark background.
 Create an alternative icon as before with the name auth_xxxxx_dark and place it into the ServiceDark dictionary.

-* Test the changes if possible.
+* Optional: To build and test the project with the new icons, they must be added to the AuthenticatorPro.Droid.Shared/AuthenticatorPro.Droid.Shared.csproj file.
+This step can be skipped if you don't have Visual Studio + Xamarin installed.

 * Create a pull request.